KenMcClean/blog/README.md

 Little or no justfication is provided for many of these scripts.
 I wrote them simply to see if I could.

 ## Banana Bread
 *banana_bread.txt*

 It's a recipe for banana bread.
 It's also my love letter to the importance of being precise.

+## Bitly API and Python

+*bitly_api_python.md*

+Using the Bitly API to generate a shortened link to a URL.

 ## Edge Detection
 *edge_detection.py*